 10.1 The involvement of citizens with the Council is summarised in Article 3 of the Articles of the Constitution (Part 2 of the Constitution).
 Citizens are able to attend meetings of the Council which are held in public and obtain information and reports.
 Citizens can also submit Petitions to the Council.
-In relation to Petitions, the Council has agreed a policy called the "Petitions Scheme".
-This sets out guidelines for submitting a petitions and what the Council will do to respond and can be found at Part 26 of the Constitution.
+In relation to Petitions, the Council has agreed a petitions protocol.